cazala/mnist/README.md

 var digit = mnist.set(8000, 2000).training[0].input; // extracting the digit from a training set
 var digit = mnist.set(8000, 2000).test[15].input; // extracting the digit from a test set
 ```

+### Contributing

+If you want to contribute feel free to submit PR's, just make sure to run `npm run build` to build the `/dist` files before submitting.